 The days preceding Bakersfield (August 17-20) were spent in the court room for Morrison, followed by the aforementioned concert, then an extended performance the next night in San Diego, before leaving for England and an appearance at the 1970 Isle of Wight festival.
 The Doors would only perform a handful of times following the Bakersfield show, highlighting the historical importance of the concert and placing it in the correct context.

 The Bakersfield concert was documented by Doors road manager Vince Treanor using a Sony stereo recorder in which he also recorded the Seattle June 5, 1970 concert as well as the June 6th Vancouver concert (which has since seen an official release).
 All of these aforementioned recordings feature an airy organic sound with all instruments exhibiting perfect separation, minimal distortion and sonic clarity.
 The circulating recording spotlights most... but not all of the concert.
 Reportedly what commonly appears in collections is the first two reels of the concert, with a third non circulating reel containing readings of “Love Me Two Times’, ‘Light My Fire’ and ‘The End’.
+The recording I have is fittingly titled, "Jimbo's Blues".

-The concert features a focused but sometimes weary Morrison.
+The show features a focused but sometimes weary Morrison.
 He is present and attentive, but his voice sometimes exhibits the obvious stresses of his court appearances and his abuses.
 The Doors are tight and on point as the recording exhibits each band member contributing both unique details and specialized interactions resulting in stellar jamming throughout the show.
 Krieger is epically steamy with reptilian soloing slithering over every track.

 The tape cuts in with an already in progress ‘Roadhouse Blues’ the saunters along at a leisurely left coast pace.
 The band is clearly in no hurry and Morrison’s voice takes a little bit to get goin, but the end result is an enjoyable opening introduction to the evening, but in no way a blow out.